-The Form Based Code includes a Regulating Plan which identifies four different transect zones as well as identifying Civic Uses.
+The Form-Based Code includes a Regulating Plan which identifies four different transect zones as well as identifying Civic Uses.
 Approval of the plan would result in the elimination of the Central Business Zoning District and change the existing zoning for all of the properties within the boundary set below to Form Based Code.

-The following changes were made to address Council's concerns that were brought up during the joint City Council / Planning and Zoning Commission session and with public comments from the Planning and Zoning Commission:
+The following changes were made to address Council's concerns that were brought up during the joint City Council / Planning and Zoning Commission session:

 - Revisions to sec.
 117-831 regarding the requirements for a minor modification to also require compliance with landscaping, dumpster enclosures and lighting. - Accent lighting was limited to white in sec.
-117-837 - Revisions to the sign ordinance to exempt signage on historic properties and identify specific areas where ground signs would be allowed. - Revisions to the thresholds for major and minor site modifications. - Amortization of accent lights.
+117-837 - Amortization of accent lights.
 No changes were made to the ordinance but based on staff research the typical amortization timeframe would be between 5 to 10 years.